 We will be using information from you and your medical records in order to undertake this research study and will use the minimum personally-identifiable information possible.

-Data transfers: Your conversations with the research team and phone interviews will be audio-recorded and send to a professional transcription company for transcription.
+Data transfers: Your phone interviews will be audio-recorded and sent to a professional transcription company for transcription.
 Following transcription, the company will delete their copies of your data.
-If you are in the supported weight loss group, we will securely share your name and contact details with the company providing the shakes and the courier company, so that you can receive the shakes by post.
-You will be contacted by these companies Habitual and DHL for the purposes of the study but will not be contacted directly for marketing purposes.
+If you are in the supported weight loss group, we will securely share your name and contact details with the company providing the shakes and the courier company, so that you can receive the shakes by post if needed.
+You will be contacted by these companies [Habitual and DHL] for the purposes of the study but will not be contacted directly for marketing purposes.
 They will delete this information at the end of the research study.
 In all cases, appropriate contracts and procedures will be in place to ensure all data is kept confidential.

 Local NHS Trust: The local NHS Trust will use your name, NHS number, home address, and contact details, to contact you about the research study, and to oversee the quality of the study.
 They will keep identifiable information about you from this study as per the local Trust policy.

-Retention of identifiable data: We will keep identifiable information about you securely at the University of Oxford until the end of the study to allow for the long-term follow-up through medical records to occur and so that you can receive a summary of the results.
+Retention of identifiable data: We will keep identifiable information about you securely at the University of Oxford until the end of the study.
 We will delete your contact details at the earliest possible opportunity.
 Copies of the audio-recording files will be deleted at completion of the relevant analysis.

-Retention of research data: Following review to ensure participant anonymity is safeguarded, anonymised research data will be securely archived to a repository following publication of the results where they will be stored indefinitely.
-Anonymised data obtained as part of this research study may be used in future research, here or abroad and may involve commercial organisations.
+Retention of research data: Following review to ensure participant anonymity is safeguarded, de-identified research data will be securely archived to a repository following publication of the results where they will be stored indefinitely.
+De-identified data obtained as part of this research study may be used in future research, here or abroad and may involve commercial organisations.

 UK data protection regulation provides you with control over your personal data and how it is used.
 When you agree to your information being used in research, however, some of those rights may be limited in order for the research to be reliable and accurate.
-Further information about your rights with respect to your personal data is available on the University of Oxford website.
-You can find out more about how we use your information by contacting email@example.com.
+Further information about your rights with respect to your personal data is available at https://compliance.web.ox.ac.uk/individual-rights.
+You can find out more about how we use your information by contacting firstname.lastname@example.org.